-Modernising local public services
+Modernisation of local public services

-Title: Modernisation of local public services in the Republic of Moldova
+Title: Modernisation of Local Public Services in the Republic of Moldova

-Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)
+Commissioned by: German Federal Ministry for Cooperation Economic and Development (BMZ)

 Country: Republic of Moldova